-Right now, there are three distinct types of passive residency in Andorra.
-You may be applicable for one of the three or even all three.
-Each comes with its own set of requirements that need to be met.
-In all cases you will need proof of private medical insurance.
-Without this proof, you cannot properly fulfill the standard immigration prerequisites laid out by the Andorran government.
+Right now, there are three distinct routes you can take to gain passive residency in Andorra.
+You may be eligible for one of them or even all three.
+Each comes with its own set of requirements that need to be met, however in all cases you will need proof of private medical insurance.
+Without this, you cannot properly fulfill the standard immigration prerequisites laid out by the Andorran government.

-Additionally, each may boast its own unique benefits.
-Let’s take a look at what type of passive residency Andorra currently offers.
+Each of the three options has its own unique benefits.
+Let’s take a look at the types of passive residency Andorra currently offers.

 Residency Without Lucrative Activity

 Even once you obtain this visa, you are not yet considered a true tax resident.
-You need to spend at least 90 full calendar days per year in the country.
-If you spend 183 days or more in the country, you will become a fiscal resident and will be liable for income tax.
-Additionally, you will need to meet that standard of earning 300% the minimum Andorra salary mentioned above.
+You need to spend at least 90 full days per calendar year in the country.
+(If you spend 183 days or more here, you will become a fiscal resident and will be liable for income tax.)
+As we mentioned earlier, you cannot earn less than 300% of the minimum Andorra salary.

-Once you do apply for residency, you will have a 7-month window to prove your investment to the country and get all of your proverbial ducks in a row.
+Once you've applied for residency, you will have a 7-month window to prove your investment to the country and get all of your proverbial ducks in a row.